2023 Solar Incentives Guide for Highland, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides you with a tax credit for a specific percentage of your solar system's cost.

 The ITC applies to solar panels installed on your primary or secondary residence in the United States.
-The solar system must have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-Initially, the ITC applied to 30% of all system costs (panels, labor, equipment and accessories), although the total amount has fluctuated over the last few years between 26-30%.
+The solar system has to have been installed after January 1, 2006, on a property you own for you to claim the credit.
+Initially, the ITC applied to 30% of all installation costs (panels, equipment, labor and accessories), although the total amount has fluctuated slightly over the years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
-There is no cap on the amount you can claim.
+There is no cap on the claim amount.

 State & Local Solar Incentives